Best L.A., CA Car Accident Resources and Links

 - Delivering post-crash care - World Health Organization. https://who.int/violence_injury_prevention/road_traffic/activities/roadsafety_training_manual_unit_5.pdf: A critical factor in a crash involves the qualities of those who first arrive or who are already at the collision scene.
 So this great paper covers, among other things, first responder duties and obligations, traumatic care, organizing help, and setting up evacuation perimeters at the crash scene.
 Also, you will see how to streamline getting helpers to the scene.
 Also discussed are the fastest ways to take the person hurt to the best local hospitals as well.

 - What to Do After a Car Accident: Although we dislike most insurance carriers as a source of reliable information, we think State Farm Insurance hit a home run with their auto liability insurance "to-do" list.
 Here you will learn how to nip the insurance process in the bud.
 Webpage covers setting up and processing a claim.
 The cool part about this site is that it isn't just for their insured crash victims.
 Nope, this is a free access page that can help you or anyone else interested in getting dents, scratches, and even obtaining a rental car with no charges to you.

 In closing, Los Angeles County and City are not the only ones responsible for safety on the roadways.
 Our society as a whole must be ready to prevent road traffic injuries.

-Beyond that goal, post-accident personal injury mitigation is shown to enhance the quality of life of those injured persons.
+Beyond that goal, post-accident personal injury mitigation is shown to enhance those injured persons' quality of life.

 Additional Citations, Statistical Journals, and Educational Materials: